 Kim was prepared for the legal challenges posed by new media.
 After working as a research assistant to Professor Robert Brauneis, a scholar in the area of copyright and trademark law, Kim was well versed in intellectual property rights.
 He also had friends working in digital media.
 “They would occasionally ask me questions about their entertainment contracts and other legal issues related to their careers and I thought this could be another practice,” said Kim.

 Copyright law is not only about major entertainment companies cracking down on singers making cover songs on YouTube.
 It’s also about protecting independent artists from having their rights infringed in a variety of media.
+You can approach the Austin startup lawyers to provide all the help regarding trademark and acquiring copyrights.
 “If you’re not a big studio and not a big production company, independent creatives get their stuff ripped off.
 There’s so much content out there now.
 It’s hard to keep tabs on each and every piece.
 We are in an age of content explosion.
 It’s hard to monitor what’s being infringed on and what’s original.”

 But as many copyright questions as digital technology raises, Kim agrees that it helped make the Hallyu an international phenomenon.
 “It definitely worked to K-pop’s advantage,” he said.
 “When the Wonder Girls went on Youtube [in 2009], it was on its ascent.
 You might visit any random Asian country and everyone would know who the Wonder Girls were.
 Technology solidified K-pop’s presence in Asia.”